daisukeeita/CLang-Tutorial/docs/Chapter 2 - C Fundamentals/Fundamentals.md

 ## Keywords

-The **_keywords_** have special significance to C compilaers and therefore can't be used as identifiers.
+The **_keywords_** have special significance to C compilers and therefore can't be used as identifiers.

 | Column 1 | Column 2 | Column 3 | Column 4    |
 | -------- | -------- | -------- | ----------- |